-Yarn Loop provides knitting and crocheting enthusiasts project kits and products designed for your specialty and skill level.
+Yarn Loop provides knitting and crocheting project kits as well as products designed for your specialty and skill level.
 We offer pattern kits for garments, home goods, and other smaller projects like accessories & toys.
 Men, Women, Children, Infants and even the house pet have not been overlooked!

 We carefully review and compile the best patterns available to create the Yarn Loop Kit.
 The Yarn Loop kit was designed to simplify your shopping experience by combining the pattern with the selected yarn, and certain needed accessories.
 We strive to make the shopping experience as streamlined as possible by keeping kits in stock for the patterns we offer.